How to Become a Great Case Interviewer

 Finally, a great interviewer will be able to summarize their feedback to a few key takeaways that the candidates can focus on.

-To find great case material with top-mark solutions, check out our library of 45+ cases in our Interview Prep Course.
+To find great case material with top-mark solutions, check out our library of 70+ cases in our Interview Prep Course.
 And to book practice sessions with other top candidates, just head to the Practice section on CaseCoach.

 Get our free prep material